Nebraska Maternal Health Initiative

-I Be Black Girl is committed to ensuring that Black people and our children, not only live through their maternal health experiences, but thrive.
+IBBG is committed to ensuring that underserved communities have positive birth outcomes and not only live through their maternal health experiences, but thrive.

-I Be Black Girl (IBBG) received a five-year grant funded through the Health Resources and Services Administration’s Maternal and Child Health Bureau to create innovative solutions to improve Black maternal and child health in Nebraska through collaboration, data collection, and analysis, using a reproductive justice lens.
+IBBG received a five-year grant funded through the Health Resources and Services Administration’s Maternal and Child Health Bureau to create innovative solutions to improve maternal and child health in Nebraska for underserved communities through collaboration, data collection, and analysis.

 IBBG is the first and only community-based organization to receive this Maternal Health Innovation award since the program’s inception!